50 Years Since

 “….there seems to be broad agreement that the lab’s main thrust must be to exploit the newly completed ISAC facilities as fully as possible…”

-The results opened new windows into the structure of exotic nuclei and how short-lived isotopes enable stars to burn, grow, and die.
+In 2007, TRIUMF researchers achieve the first mass measurement of lithium-11, the shortest-lived and lightest ion ever captured in a Penning trap.
+The landmark results opened new windows into the structure of exotic nuclei and how short-lived isotopes enable stars to burn, grow, and die.

 Throughout the 2010s, a decade shaped by shifting global priorities in health, energy, and innovation, TRIUMF focused on strengthening its role as a national hub for accelerator and isotope science.
 The lab initiated the ambitious ARIEL and IAMI facilities, and expanded programs for medical isotope production and development.